ClaudioESSilva/claudioessilva.github.io/content/post/2020-07-31-generate-sql-server-role-member-reports-using-dbatools-and-importexcel-powershell-modules.md

 ## dbatools' commands to use

-You can use <a href="https://docs.dbatools.io">docs.dbatools.io</a> to search for a command.
+You can use [docs.dbatools.io](https://docs.dbatools.io) to search for a command.
 Or, if you are in an offline environment, you can use the `Find-DbaCommand`.

 For instance, because we are talking about logins, I would run the following command to search for dbatools commands that have the `-Tag Login`